Treating Lip and Tongue Ties

 Our office uses a CO2 laser.
-This is a cold, non-touch laser which allows for gentle treatment and optimal healing of the tissue.
-The laser seals the blood vessels as it works so there is little to no bleeding (unlike with scissors which often require an additional medicament to stop the bleeding).
+It is a cold, non-touch laser that allows for gentle treatment and optimal healing of the tissue.
+The laser seals the blood vessels as it works, so there is little to no bleeding .
 No sutures are needed.
 Additionally, the laser is bactericidal and sterilizes the wound and surrounding tissue.
 Therefore the risk of infection is very minimal.

 How to prepare for the first appointment and what to expect

-- Try to not nurse immediately before the procedure, being able to nurse following the procedure helps calm your infant and allow for you to feel the positive changes of increased tongue mobility.
+Try not to nurse immediately before the procedure; being able to nurse following the procedure helps calm your infant and allows you to feel the positive changes of increased tongue mobility.

-- Please come to the appointment with all (patient portal forms) (hyperlink to forms) completed online in advance so that we can focus on your child from the beginning.
+Please come to the appointment with all (patient portal forms) completed online in advance so that we can focus on your child from the beginning.

 What to expect after the procedure